Skyfighter64/Audio-Visualizer/README.md

 ...
 ```
 - Change `plughw:Device;` to the name of your desired audio output device.
 (All devices can be listed with `aplay -l`)
+- If using PipeWire / Wireplumber as Linux Audio Backend: Install `pipewire-alsa` for audio to work.

 ## Audio Loopback
 Start the audio loopback kernel module:\